-- Covered in-network Medicare Part A and Part B Services - Medicare Part B drugs - Residential treatment program Services covered in the "Substance Use Disorder Treatment" and "Mental Health Services" sections
+- Covered in-network Medicare Part A and Part B Services - Medicare Part B drugs (all other drugs do not apply) - Residential treatment program Services covered in the "Substance Use Disorder Treatment" and "Mental Health Services" sections

 Copayments and Coinsurance you pay for Services that are not described above, do not apply to the out-of-pocket maximum.
 For these Services, you must pay Copayments or Coinsurance even if you have already reached the out-of-pocket maximum.
 In addition: